Buddhism China - Overview

 Want more riddles?
 Choose one!

-Buddhism history monasteries translated a constant flow of Buddhist scriptures from India.
+Since 6th century Chinese monasteries translated a constant flow of Buddhist scriptures from India.
+Although there were other Buddhist groups in China, Chan was dominant.

-Despite this intellectual acceptance many Confucian scholars and administrators opposed Buddhism as a foreign religion.
+Despite this overall acceptance in China, some Confucian scholars trained as state-administrators opposed Chan-Buddhism as a foreign religion.

-In 845 CE, out of the blue, Buddhism was heavily suppressed and nearly extinguished by Emperor Wuzong, although the Tang Dynasty was already weakened.
+In 845 CE, although the Tang Dynasty was already weakened, Chan-Buddhism was heavily suppressed and nearly extinguished by Tang Emperor Wuzong.

 The wealth of 40,000 temples and 4,600 monasteries was taken away.

-More than 300,000 monks and nuns were sent to work in the fields and had to pay taxes again.
+More than 300,000 monks and nuns of Chan were sent to work in the fields and had to pay taxes again.

-Some lucky Buddhist monks and nuns escaped to the south, where Buddhism was still tolerated.
+Some lucky Chan-Buddhist monks and nuns escaped to the south, where Chan-Buddhism was still tolerated.

-It took about 100 years until a central authority was re-established in China by the Song Dynasty.
+It took about 100 years until a central authority was re-established in China by the Sung Dynasty.

-Its first emperor, Taizu, a former general, modernised the country.
+Its first emperor, Taizu, a former general, modernized the country.

 He and his successors expanded the administration and encouraged new technical ideas and cultural diversity.